mpmora00/tiny_search_engine/libcs50/README.md

 # CS50 Tiny Search Engine (TSE) utility library

 These modules support the TSE project.
+They where provided by the Computer Science Department at Dartmouth College

 Feel free to drop in your implementation of the data-structure modules, but **do not change any of the other source files in this directory.**

 ## Usage

 To build `libcs50.a`, run `make`.
 The starter kit includes a pre-built library, `libcs50-given.a`, in case you prefer to use our Lab3 solutions rather than your own.

 If you prefer our data-structure implementation over your own, modify the Makefile to replace the rule for `$(LIB)`: